Acrexia07/Acrexia07/README.md

 # Marlon Barnuevo

-I'm a Java developer with over 2 years of professional experience, specializing in object-oriented programming (OOP), application maintenance, and version control.
+I'm a Java developer with over 2 years of enterprise experience, specializing in object-oriented programming (OOP), application maintenance, and version control.

 I've built a solid foundation in core Java, Spring, and Spring Boot, and continue to deepen my understanding through hands-on projects involving CLI applications and automation.